javierbrea/eslint-plugin-boundaries/README.md

 ## Migration guides

+### Migrating from v4.x

+v5.0.0 release is compatible with eslint v9 and above.
+If you were using v4.x with eslint below v9, you should [read the eslint guide to migrate to v9](https://eslint.org/docs/latest/use/migrate-to-9.0.0).

 ### Migrating from v3.x

-New v4.0.0 release has introduced breaking changes.
+v4.0.0 release introduced breaking changes.
 If you were using v3.x, you should [read the "how to migrate from v3 to v4" guide](./docs/guides/how-to-migrate-from-v3-to-v4.md).

 ### Migrating from v1.x

-New v2.0.0 release has introduced many breaking changes.
+v2.0.0 release introduced many breaking changes.
 If you were using v1.x, you should [read the "how to migrate from v1 to v2" guide](./docs/guides/how-to-migrate-from-v1-to-v2.md).

 ## Debug mode